Healthy School Food Program

 WHO THEY ARE

+Most of us equate public school lunches with mystery meat and greasy eats, but NYCHSF is here to change all that.
 NYCHSF is a statewide nonprofit that works to improve the health and well-being of NY students by advocating for healthy plant-based foods, including local and organic where possible.

 Family dinner night is an event they host at schools to spread the message of consuming a plant based diet and limiting processed foods.
 We discuss everything from sugar content to comparing plant versus meat protein!!
 This past Family Dinner Night I had the opportunity to develop a table on global warming and discuss both the causes and effects today.
 Through using an apple, we were able to visually show both parents and students realistically the amount of quality soil that is available to grow crops on today.

 Through providing this information our goal is to foster and promote plant based food choices in both the cafeteria and at home

-Non Dairy Sampling
+- Non Dairy Sampling

-Meat vs. Animal protein
+- Meat vs. Animal protein